jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="dialog-box" %}

-The `event` statement is important if you use the [roles] feature to conduct multi-user interviews.
+The `event` component is important if you use the [roles] feature to conduct multi-user interviews.

 {% include side-by-side.html demo="event-role-event" %}

-In the example above, the `event` line tells **docassemble** that this [`question`] should be displayed to the user if **docassemble** encounters the `role_event`, which is a special "event" that can happen in multi-user interviews.
-The event is triggered when the interview reaches a point when a person other than the current user needs to answer a question.
-For example, while a client is filling out an interview, the [interview logic] might call for a variable that can only be set by an advocate who reviews the client's answers.
+In the example above, the `event` line tells the Steward that this [`question`] should be displayed to the user if the Steward encounters the `role_event`, which is a special "event" that can happen in multi-user interviews.
+The event is triggered when the interview session reaches a point when a person other than the current user needs to answer a question.
+For example, while a client is participating in an interview session, the [Interview Flow] might call for a variable that can only be set by an advocate who reviews the client's answers.
 In this scenario, a `role_event` will be triggered.
-When this happens, **docassemble** will look for a [`question`] or [`code`] block that defines the variable `role_event`, and it will find the example question above.
+When this happens, the Steward will look for a [`question`] or [`code`] block that defines the variable `role_event`, and it will find the example question above.

-This directive can also be used to create screens that the user can reach from the menu or from hyperlinks embedded in question text.
+This component can also be used to create screens that the user can reach from the menu or from hyperlinks embedded in question text.
 For information and examples, see [url_action()], [process_action()], [action_menu_item()], and [menu_items].

-## <a name="review"></a>Creating a special screen where the user can review his or her answers
+## <a name="review"></a>Creating a Special Screen Where Users can Review Their Answers

-A `review` block allows interview authors to provide a screen where users can review and edit their answers.
-Typically, the user will get to this screen by selecting an option from the web app menu (e.g., "Review Answers"), or by clicking on a hyperlink within `subquestion` text (e.g., "to review the answers you have provided so far, click here").
+The `review` component allows Steward developers to create a `review` screeen.
+A `review` screen is where users can review and edit their answers.
+Typically, the user will get to this screen by selecting an option from the Steward's menu (e.g., "Review Answers"), or by clicking on a hyperlink within `subquestion` text (e.g., "to review the answers you have provided so far, click here").

-Here is an example of a `review` block that is launched from the menu:
+Here is an example of a `review` screen that is launched from the menu:

 {% include side-by-side.html demo="review-1" %}

 If you click "Favorite fruit," you are taken to a [`question`] where you can edit the value of `fruit`.
-This has the same effect as calling [`force_ask()`] on `'fruit'` or running an [action] on `'fruit'`; whatever block in your interview offers to define `fruit` will be used.
+This has the same effect as calling [`force_ask()`] on `'fruit'` or running an [action] on `'fruit'`; whatever block in your [DALang] offers to define `fruit` will be used.
 After the user edits the value of the variable, the user will return to the `review` screen again.

-Note that the `review` block does not show a link for "Favorite fungus" because the variable `fungi` has not been defined yet.
+Note that the `review` screen does not show a link for "Favorite fungus" because the variable `fungi` has not been defined yet.
-However, once `fungi` is defined, the `review` block would show it.
+However, once `fungi` is defined, the `review` screen would show it.

-This behavior is different from the typical behavior of **docassemble** blocks.
+This behavior is different from the typical behavior for Stewards.
 Normally, referring to a variable that has not yet been defined will trigger the asking of a question that will define that variable.
-In the `review` block, however, the presence of an undefined variable simply causes the item to be omitted from the display.
+In the `review` component, however, the presence of an undefined variable simply causes the item to be omitted from the display.

 For more information about adding menu items, see the sections on [special variables] and [functions].

-In the above example, note that the `review` screen is tagged with `event: review_answers`.
+In the above example, note that the `question` block also has the component `event: review_answers`.
 For more information about how [`event`]s work, [see above](#event).
-The interview will show this screen whenever it seeks out the definition of the variable `review_answers`.
+The Steward will show this screen whenever it seeks out the definition of the variable `review_answers`.
-Since the screen is displayed based on an [`event`], it can be called as many times during your interview as the user likes.
+Since the screen is displayed based on an [`event`], it can be called as many times during the interview session as the user likes.
 Depending on which variables have been defined, the user will see different things.

-### <a name="review customization"></a>Customizing the display of `review` options
+### <a name="review customization"></a>Customizing the Display of `review` Options

 You can provide the user with a review of answers and buttons that the user can press to revisit an answer:

 {% include side-by-side.html demo="review-2" %}

-In addition, the `review` block, like the [`fields`] block, allows you to use `note` and `html` entries.
+In addition, the `review` component, like the [`fields`] components, allows you to use `note` and `html` sub-components.

-If these are modified with the optional `show if` modifier, they will only be displayed if the variable referenced by the `show if` modifier has been defined.
+If the `review` component has the optional `show if` sub-component, they will only be displayed if the variable referenced by the `show if` sub-component has been defined.
 In addition, if any of these entries refer to a variable that has not been defined yet, they will be omitted.

 {% include side-by-side.html demo="review-3" %}

-If you include `note` and `html` as modifiers of an item under `review`, the text will appear to the right of the item on wide screens.
+If you include `note` and `html` as sub-components of an item under `review`, the text will appear to the right of the item on wide screens.
 On small screens, the HTML will appear after the item.

 {% include side-by-side.html demo="review-side-note" %}

-The `review` block allows you to add `help` text to an entry, in which case the text is shown underneath the hyperlink.
+The `review` component allows you to add `help` text to an entry, in which case the text is shown underneath the hyperlink.
 If this text expects a variable to be defined that has not actually been defined, the item will not be shown.
 Note: this is not available with the